• Skip to primary navigation

 Instructions

-• Cook bacon till crispy and set aside.
+• Cook bacon in a large skillet set over medium-high heat until crispy, and set aside.

-• Place hamburger patty in hot skillet and cook on medium high until the top of the patty starts deepening in color, then flip.
+• Place hamburger patty in a hot skillet and cook over medium high until the top of the patty starts deepening in color, then flip.

 • Add crumbled blue cheese to patty and top with slices of bacon and cook the patty to the desired doneness.
 Cooking time will vary depending on patty thickness and skillet temperature.

-• While patty is cooking, butter the inside of the buns and lightly toast them face down in a separate skillet.
+• While patty is cooking, butter the inside of the buns and lightly toast them face down in a separate skillet set over medium heat.

 • To assemble, place green leaf lettuce on bottom bun, topped with onion, then burger patty, blue cheese, and bacon.
 Add ~1 tablespoon balsamic mayo to the top bun and cover!